By Erin Dahlke, MD, Family Medicine, Updated June 1, 2021

 Wash the site of the tick bite with mild soap and water, and watch the area for any signs of infection.
 If you don’t know the species of the tick, save it in a container to be identified later.
 Ticks may carry diseases that cause flu-like symptoms and sometimes a rash or sore, which may begin from 1 day to 3 weeks after the tick bite.
 It’s also a good idea to make sure your tetanus shot is up-to-date.

 To help relieve pain and itching at home, apply an ice pack to your bite for 15-20 minutes once an hour for the first 6 hours.
-When you’re not using ice, keep a cool, wet cloth on the bite for up to 6 hours.
-You can also try a non-prescription antihistamine medicine, such as Benadryl, to help relieve itching, redness and swelling.
+Keep a cool, wet cloth on the bite for up to 6 hours when you’re not using ice.
+You can also try a non-prescription antihistamine medicine, such as Benadryl, to help relieve itching, redness, and swelling.
 Do not give antihistamines to your child unless you’ve checked with the doctor first.
 Spraying a local anesthetic containing benzocaine may help relieve pain.
 Calamine lotion may help relieve itching.

 Lyme Disease Symptoms and Treatment

 Deer ticks are easier to spot because of their reddish-brown body.
-Lyme disease is one of the common deer tick-borne illnesses and the risk of getting it increases with how long the tick is attached to you.
-Symptoms include fatigue, headache, stiff neck, fever, muscle or joint paint, and sometimes a red rash that looks like a target.
+Lyme disease is one of the common deer tick-borne illnesses, and the risk of getting it increases with how long the tick is attached to you.
+Symptoms include fatigue, headache, stiff neck, fever, muscle or joint pain, and sometimes a red rash that looks like a target.
 When treated promptly, Lyme disease can be effectively treated with antibiotics.
-Complications may result if treatment is delayed.
+However, complications may result if treatment is delayed.